New Years Day 1 January

 Queens Birthday (Date varies, see below)

 In Australia, we commemorate the birthday of the United Kingdom’s Queen Elizabeth II.
 This is because Australia is part of the United Kingdom’s Commonwealth.
-Australia is becoming more independent and subsequently the English monarchy has less power or influence over Australian governance.
+Australia is becoming more independent and subsequently, the English monarchy has less power or influence over Australian governance.
 Indeed, the English monarchy has little power here today and Queen Elizabeth II is seen as more of a figurehead rather than wielding any authority.
-The Queen is represented in Australia by a Governor General, currently Quentin Bryce.
-Most social commentators speculate this will be our last Governor General as we break our last ties with Britain and move towards a republic.
-There are no public or government organised celebrations for this day.
+The Queen is represented in Australia by a Governor-General, currently David Hurley.
+Most social commentators speculate this will be our last Governor-General as we break our last ties with Britain and move towards a republic.
+There are no public or government-organized celebrations for this day.

 Bank Holiday (Date varies, see below)